openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Performs element-wise bitwise AND of two tensors `lhs` and `rhs` of integer types and produces a `result` tensor.
-For boolean tensors, it computes the logical operation.
+Performs element-wise bitwise or logical AND of two tensors `lhs` and `rhs` and produces a `result` tensor.
+For integer tensors, computes the bitwise operation.
+For boolean tensors, computes the logical operation.

 ### Inputs